Skip to main content

 BPC-157 stimulates angiogenesis, or the formation of new blood vessels at the site of injury.
 This improves oxygen and nutrient delivery, helping tissues recover faster.
 Studies show it upregulates VEGFR2 and eNOS, both key factors in vascular healing.

-2. Collagen Production and Fibroblast Activation
+2. Collagen Production and Tissue Regeneration

 It increases fibroblast activity, the cells responsible for producing collagen and repairing connective tissues such as tendons and ligaments.
 This is why BPC-157 is often recommended for athletes or post-surgical recovery.